RektangularStudios/novellia-sdk/README.md

 # Novellia SDK

-The Novellia SDK exposes language specific service layers for interacting with the [novellia](https://github.com/RektangularStudios/novellia) microservice.
+The Novellia SDK exposes language specific service layers for interacting with [Novellia](https://github.com/RektangularStudios/novellia).
 The service layers are simple wrappers over HTTP networking calls.

 Languages to be supported:
 - Unity